MarekSlenker/AlleleSorting/README.md

 &nbsp;  &nbsp;

-As a result, you will get allignment(s) where suffixes of sequences of sorted samples are renamed to A1, A2, B1 and B2, indicating their belonging to parental genomes.
+As a **result**, you will get allignment(s) where suffixes of sequences of sorted samples are renamed to A1, A2, B1 and B2, indicating their belonging to parental genomes.
 Unsorted samples will be removed if `if_bellow_treshold = "remove"` is used.
 If you chose to mask instead fo removing, unsorted samples will be renamed too, to allow following concatention.
 The treatment of each sample is witen into logfile.

+The "masking" approach homogenize intra allelic variation, hovever, if we are able to concat sequences to longer blocks (to genes, for example), even masked sequences can provide additional support for sample/ species level differenciation.
+After concatenation, the allele sorting into two homeologs was verified for each gene, to confirm unambiguity, or to remove the equivocal sample from the gene alignments.